NOW ACCEPTING NEW CLIENTS. IN PERSON & ONLINE. Email: info@innerloguetherapy.com

 Positive reinforcement can go a long way.
 When your child articulates their feelings, whether through words or art, acknowledge their efforts.
 Celebrate their courage to express emotions by saying things like, “I’m proud of you for telling me how you feel.”
 This encourages them to continue sharing their thoughts and feelings openly.

-Emotional Mapping: A Fun Worksheet Activity
+Emotional Mapping: A Fun Worksheet Activity/Feelings Chart

 To reinforce these concepts, we’ve created a fun worksheet that helps kids map out their emotions on a scale from 1 to 10.
 This activity not only provides a visual representation of their feelings but also encourages discussions about fears and anxieties.
 By sitting down together and completing this exercise, you can guide your child through the process of identifying what they’re feeling and why.